nicholascannon/event-sourced-ecommerce/docs/events.md

 }
 ```

-Simple adds the item at the current price to the order.
+Adds item at the current price to the order.

 ## Order Checked Out Event Payload